Frequently Asked Questions

 MEDLIFE organizes Service Learning Trips in several locations: Lima, Peru; Cusco, Peru; Riobamba, Ecuador; Tena, Ecuador; and Kilimanjaro, Tanzania.

-We are constantly growing the MEDLIFE Movement, and hope to expand in the coming years bringing our work to other developing nations in Latin America and Africa.
+We are constantly growing the MEDLIFE Movement, and hope to expand in the coming years bringing our work to other nations in Latin America and Africa.

 When does MEDLIFE host Service Learning Trips?